 As I child, I became an expert at sellotaping cardboard boxes together.
 Later I took to photography.
-I avoided writing, and followed the sciences as a strategy.
+I avoided writing, and doing sciences was a strategy for doing this.
 Music became one of the biggest things in my life.
 Later in life, I discovered language wasn’t so bad and people were really quite interesting.
-So I went off and got qualifications in sociology and the arts.
+So I went off and got some qualifications in sociology and the arts.
 In October 2016 I started a practice based PhD in Contemporary Art at Lancaster University.

-As Tizzy Canucci I’ve been exploring Second Life since 2009, photographing since 2012, blogging since 2013, and I started making machinima in 2015.
-Machinima and writing are now the most important things I do.
+As Tizzy Canucci I’ve been exploring Second Life since 2009, photographing since 2012, blogging since 2013, and I started making moving image work (machinima, or video art) in 2015.

 The art, performance, building, creativity and sociability within this virtual world are the basis of this blog and my other work.
 It reflects my curiosity and wonder at the creativity of the people who built everything out of their imaginations.
 What we create is a part of us, a reflection of ourselves and our experiences.
 It is no mere accident.